ulgltas/Trilinos/README.md

 ### Debian / Ubuntu (gcc)

-This build is tested on Debian 9.1 and Ubuntu 18.04
+This build is tested on Debian 9.1 and Ubuntu 18.04.

+CMake >= 3.10 and SWIG>=3.0.11 are required.
+They should be rebuilt from source in Debian 9.1

 ```
 mkdir build